Cstrehl55/Cstrehl-dataviz-portfolio/README.md

 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool data visualizations will be located and sectioned off throughout the webpage.

 # About me
 Hi!
-My name is Chris Strehl (he/him), and I’m currently in my second year of graduate school at Carnegie Mellon University, pursuing a degree in Public Policy and Data Analytics.
+My name is Chris Strehl, and I’m currently in my second year of graduate school at Carnegie Mellon University, pursuing a degree in Public Policy and Data Analytics.
 I’m originally from the Lehigh Valley in Pennsylvania and completed my undergraduate studies at Chestnut Hill College, where I also played football.

 I’m passionate about sports, especially football, baseball, and basketball, and I bring that same energy and teamwork mindset into my academic and professional life.
 I’ve had the opportunity to work at the Center for Political Accountability, contributing to their annual indexes.
 That experience deepened my understanding of the intersection between money and politics, and gave me a strong foundation in the rules and processes governing campaign finance and political accountability.